 PHOTO TIP: Remember us talking about day trips that only take an hour?
 If you’re into night photography like we are, this is one day trip you’ll love.
 This town cries out to be photographed at the blue hour!

 How to get from Ljubljana to Skofja Loka - A bus will get you to Skofja Loka from Ljubljana in around 40 minutes for roughly $5 USD.
 The train also runs through not as regularly as the bus.
-If you want to stay later for the best blue hour pics, we definitely recommend driving.
+If you want to stay later for the best blue hour pics, we definitely recommend driving and here’s who we rent with.
 It will only take around 40 minutes.